EthanWoolley/SongSurf/README.md

 # SongSurf

 SongSurf is a music discovery app that lets you share and receive song recommendations with random users worldwide.
-Send a song into the universe and catch a wave of musical inspiration in return!
+Built with Cursor

 ## Prerequisites